Operational Resilience in Australia

 Comparative Analysis with Global Standards

-While CPS 230 aligns with international regulatory trends, a comparison with similar frameworks offers deeper insights into global best practices:
+While CPS 230 aligns with international regulatory developments, the following detailed comparison to similar frameworks offers more detailed guidance on such global standards:

 Understanding these differences helps multinational financial institutions harmonize compliance efforts across jurisdictions.